AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

 >
 >Depending on your permissions, you might not have access to the full list of recipients stored in the database.
 Learn more about permissions in [this section](../get-started/permissions.md).

 In addition, you can manage the subscription and unsubscription of your recipients to services such as newsletters.
-[Learn how to work with subscription services](manage-services.md)
+Learn how to work with subscription services in [this page](manage-services.md)

 You can build workflows to deduplicate, enrich, combine profiles, and build audiences.
 Learn more in [this section](../workflows/gs-workflows.md).

 ## What are audiences? {#audiences}

 The audience is the main target of your delivery: the recipients who receive the messages.
 The type of audience depends on the target mapping defined in the delivery template.
-[Learn what is a delivery template](../msg/delivery-template.md).
+Learn more about delivery templates in [this page](../msg/delivery-template.md).

 To define the population of an audience, you can: